deohayer/argapp/README.md

 ### `App`

-Represents a command line application (main or sub-command).
+Represents a command line application (main or subcommand).

 The instance:
  * Works only with both the raw and the parsed command line if it is a main `App`.
- * Works only with the parsed command line if it is a sub-command `App`.
+ * Works only with the parsed command line if it is a subcommand `App`.
  * Is an item in `apps` in `App.__call__`.

 The fields: